 An Application Gateway is the backdrop and protection factor that gives your network real security over network traffic.
-By screening and filtering out traffic that comes in, it can be used to block admittance to sources of restricted networks to suspicious users over the internet.
+By screening and filtering out traffic that comes in, it can block admittance to sources of restricted networks to suspicious users over the internet.
 This provides a strong barrier of protection at your disposal.

 Application Gateway background

 With an Application Gateway in place, you have complete protection to safeguard your network system.
 What is the real purpose and why do you really need one?
 For starters, customers make requests for resources from databases where they need to connect to the server.
 This entails the customer to go even one step further to get to the main server.
 The Application Gateway inhabits the server’s firewall.
-By keeping their IP addresses and other sensitive information secure, this, in turn, protects the client’s data for safekeeping.
+By keeping their IP addresses and other sensitive information secure, this protects the client’s data for safekeeping.

-When everything is connected in a proper manner, the end result is that the server makes the final call.
+When everything is connected in a proper manner, the result is that the server makes the final call.
 This is because computers that exist behind the firewall are truly protected.

 READ MORE: Discover the role of an API Gateway in the modern enterprise.

-Application Gateway benefits are abundant.
+Benefits are abundant.
 Thanks to their filtering capabilities, you have the same outcome as a firewall.
 Additionally, it helps to keep information hidden from the network, and the authentication feature is supported to the full extent of protection necessary.

 The Application Gateway gives the user a thorough itinerary of log-in traffic that details what goes in and out of the network.
 When you break down this ability, you now have a complete record that can show any nefarious attempts at hacking into the network.
 Without this beneficial feature, it’s complicated to decipher how or when someone made a break-in attempt without the Application Gateway in place.